-Although MOUD reduces mortality for individuals with OUD overall, the period of time immediately after stopping treatment is particularly high risk for adverse health outcomes.
-Therefore, close monitoring of individuals during their course of treatment and proactive, consistent re-engagement efforts if they stop unexpectedly, are key to promote long-term engagement in treatment.
-Traditionally, it has been common practice to initiate re-engagement efforts after 30 or 60 days of absence from treatment, but research suggests that this period of time may be well outside the use highest risk window for individuals who are using drugs.1 This initiative will support those proactive re-engagement efforts in addition to the implementation of strategies to prevent patients from disengaging from treatment in the first place.
+Although MOUD reduces mortality for individuals with OUD overall, the period of time immediately after stopping treatment is particularly high-risk for adverse health outcomes.1 Therefore, close monitoring of individuals during their course of treatment and consistent re-engagement efforts if they stop unexpectedly are key to promoting long-term engagement in treatment.
+This initiative will support those re-engagement efforts in addition to the implementation of strategies to improve treatment retention.